codex-academy/Nelisa/2_Display_the_data.md

 ## More with Mocha

 Mocha has several ways to display the data: [reporters](https://mochajs.org/#reporters).
 To see which reporters are available, run `mocha --reporters`.
-To use the `dot` reporter, for example, run `mocha --reporter dot` or `mocha --R dot`.
+To use the `dot` reporter, for example, run `mocha --reporter dot` or `mocha -R dot`.
 Try a few out and see which one(s) you like.

 Now let's save a copy of the tests using the `markdown` reporter.
 Run a command something like this:

 ```
-mocha --R markdown > YYYYMMDD-results.md
+mocha -R markdown > YYYYMMDD-results.md
 ```

-This puts the result of `mocha --R markdown` into a file called `YYYYMMDD-results.md`.
+This puts the result of `mocha -R markdown` into a file called `YYYYMMDD-results.md`.

 ## Learning areas